top of page

 BENEFITS OF GALVALUME:

-• Good heat resistance & solar reflectivity
+• Good heat resistance & solar reflectivity which helps reduce cooling costs

-• Available in 60+ colors
+• Available in Mill-Finish and over 60 colors

 metal-texture-background.jpg